 Home > DIY NS-10 Speakers

-Used systems often come up for sale, though the condition of the drivers is often unknown and the shipping costs are prohibitive.
-Even though the NS-10 was discontinued a decade ago, parts are available regularly on Ebay.
-Rather than pay for shipping a particle board box with questionable drivers, I decided to buy new parts and build the simple sealed box myself.
+Used NS-10 systems occasionally come up for sale, though the condition of the drivers is often unknown.
+Even though the NS-10 was discontinued in 2001, parts used to show up on eBay a decade later.
+So I decided to buy new parts and build the simple sealed box myself.

-The crossovers are probably the hardest part to find and I was ready to build my own using the schematic given in the widely available instruction manual.
-However, I noticed that detailed information on the inductors wasn't given, nor were any measurements available on the internet.
-I mananged to find a pair of new crossovers and took a few notes in case anyone wants to have a crack at making some from scratch:
+I mananged to find a pair of new crossovers and took a few notes about the inductors in case anyone wants to have a crack at making some from scratch:

 L1 40mm dia 25mm high core 1.715mH 0.6R DCR